frederic-perez/AmE-dictionary/data/idioms.md

 __bang out__
 __banger__ When someone calls something a “banger,” it usually means that it’s really good or exciting.
 __bank on something__
-__bank on__ :nine: To rely on a future occurrence (even though it might not happen).
+__bank on__ :nine::m: To rely on a future occurrence (even though it might not happen).
 Rely on, count on.
 For example, _You can bank on Molly’s caterer to do a good job._ This expression alludes to _bank_ as a reliable storage place for money.
 To have confidence in; to rely on somebody or something. _Ted was banking on that._ _Fillon can beat Le Pen, but don’t bank on it._ _I’ve really been banking on a holiday bonus this year—I don’t have enough money to buy presents without it._
 __bank shot__ _sports_ __1__ In basketball, a shot that touches the backboard, then goes into the basket. _Jordan sinks another bank shot for two points, putting the Bulls back in the lead, 89–91._
 __banker’s hours__ A limited work schedule (as banks were once known for having short work days and being closed on holidays and weekends). _You won’t be able to reach her on a Saturday—she keeps banker’s hours._
 __bankroll__ _Remember, Microsoft bankrolls OpenAI, which basically means it just paid for their secret recipe and served it up themselves._